BriceChk/game_socket/README.md

 A socket.io powered microservice to enable realtime games.

+This is a class project for Reutlingen University.

 ## Setup

 In `server.js` follow the first lines of comments to setup _http_ or _https_.